-This sheet talks about exposure to alprazolam in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This sheet is about exposure to alprazolam in pregnancy and while breastfeeding.
+This information should not take the place of medical care and advice from your healthcare providers.

 What is alprazolam?

 Alprazolam is a medication that has been used to treat anxiety and panic disorder, including anxiety associated with depression.
 Alprazolam is sold under different brand names, such as Xanax®, Niravam®, or Gabazolamine-0.5®.
 Alprazolam is in a class of medications called benzodiazepines.

 Sometimes when people find out they are pregnant, they think about changing how they take their medication or stopping their medication altogether.
 However, it is important to talk with your healthcare providers before changing how you take this medication.
 If you take this medication regularly and then suddenly stop taking it, you could have withdrawal symptoms.
 Some of the withdrawal symptoms reported with suddenly stopping alprazolam have included seizures and rebound anxiety.
 It has been recommended to use the lowest dose that still works to treat your condition when needed in a pregnancy.
 Your healthcare providers can talk with you about the benefits of treating your condition and the risks of untreated illness during pregnancy.
 Untreated anxiety and depression can affect a pregnancy.
 MotherToBaby has a fact sheet on anxiety at https://mothertobaby.org/fact-sheets/anxiety-fact/ and a fact sheet on depression at https://mothertobaby.org/fact-sheets/depression-pregnancy/.

 I take alprazolam.
 Can it make it harder for me to get pregnant?